munificent/craftinginterpreters/book/optimization.md

 than the CPU does.
 We use modulo here to take a key string's hash code and wrap it to fit within the bounds of the table's entry array.
 That array starts out at eight elements and grows by a factor of two each time.
-We know -- and the CPU and C compiler do not -- that out our table's size is always a power of two.
+We know -- and the CPU and C compiler do not -- that our table's size is always a power of two.

 Because we're clever bit twiddlers, we know a faster way to calculate the remainder of a number modulo a power of two: *masking*.
 Let's say we want to